-Olga Petrova holds a master's degree in Disasters, Adaptation, and Development from King’s College London and a bachelor’s degree in International Relations from the Higher School of Economics (Moscow, Russia).
+Olga Petrova holds a Master's Degree in Disasters, Adaptation, and Development from King’s College London and a Bachelor’s Degree in International Relations from the Higher School of Economics (Moscow, Russia).

-Her postgraduate thesis “Flood Resilience: A Case Study of Young Women in Rural Bangladesh”, focused on individual resilience of young females in Bangladesh and included a month-long field research in villages in the north of the country.
+Her postgraduate thesis “Flood Resilience: A Case Study of Young Women in Rural Bangladesh”, focussed on individual resilience of young females in Bangladesh and included a month-long field research in villages in the north of the country.
 The main argument was that resilience comprises coping skills as well as perceptions about individual capabilities to respond to and recover from a disaster.